Is it Time for a Lift Replacement?

 Tower Lifts is a leading UK installer of passenger lifts, goods lifts, and platform lifts.
 If you are planning a lift replacement, we can arrange to combine removal of your old lift with installation of a new one.

 We work with clients to produce construction phase plans, risk assessments, method statements and asbestos checks.
-Our works complies with European lift regulations, CDM 2015 regulations, and Health and Safety regulations such as ISO 45001.
+Tower Lifts is an ISO9001:2015 Lift Cert and UKAS approved company adhering to all current Lift Regulations.

 Would you like to speak to a Tower Lifts engineer about a lift replacement?
 Call us today on 01525 601099